hennessydoggin/jfkoehler.github.io/aesthetic_of_tech/README.md

 **Week 2**:

-* Stephen Kern, *The Culture of Time and Space 1880 - 1914*, Cambridge, Mass.: Chatpter 1 and Chapter 6
+* Stephen Kern, *The Culture of Time and Space 1880 - 1914*, Cambridge, Mass.: Chapter 1 and Chapter 6
-* Erik van der Vleuten, “Infrastructures and Societal Change: A View from the Large Technical Systems Field”, Technology Analysis & Strategic Management 16:3 (2004), 395–414
+* Erik van der Vleuten, *Infrastructures and Societal Change: A View from the Large Technical Systems Field*, Technology Analysis & Strategic Management 16:3 (2004), 395–414
 * Rem Koolhaus, *Delerious*
 * Stephen Otterman, *The Panorama* - introduction